 First of all the Caligula in Camus’ play does not bear much resemblance to the historical character.
 My memory of Camus’ Caligula is of a pessimist, but an idealist, who wants to do the impossible.
 He is reaching for the moon.
 It’s the passion for the impossible that stirs this Caligula.

-I would prefer, however, instead of attempting a scholarly analysis to keep my own impression of the lonely emperor who dreams of reaching the moon, but in no way an evil emperor.
+I would prefer, however, instead of attempting a scholarly analysis, to keep my own impression of the lonely emperor who dreams of reaching the moon, but in no way is an evil emperor.
 This was not Caligula the tyrant, but Caligula the poet..
 Camus himself sees Caligula differently from the impression given by the poster and also by the performance we saw in 1971.

 There’s a ship